devsuperior/spring-boot-oauth2-jwt-demo/README.md

-# Spring Boot OAuth2 JWT
+# Spring Boot OAuth2 JWT Demo

 Our reference minimum implementations for using OAuth2 Authorization Server and Resource Server with Spring Boot